1935

 This artwork is also unique in the career of Pablo.
 After completing it, he will stop painting during a few months to satisfy other fantasies, including the Minotauromachie.

-Kandinsky loves the light and weather of Paris.
-He has no teaching responsibility and feels free despite the increasing heaviness of the European totalitarianisms.
+Kandinsky loves the light and weather of Paris where he feels free despite the increasing heaviness of the European totalitarianisms.
 He introduces the curve, or more precisely the planar projection of a flexible tape, in his pictorial vocabulary and lets reappear some figurative symbols.

 Rigide et courbé is painted in December 1935 with his new technique where he improves the texture by mingling sand in the oil paint.
-This mixed media on canvas 114 x 162 cm is estimated $ 18M for sale by Christie's in New York on November 16, lot 18 B.
+This mixed media on canvas 114 x 162 cm, is typical of the new style with the melody simulated by the curves of its central ribbon.
+It was sold for $ 23.3M from a lower estimate of $ 18M by Christie's on November 16, 2016, lot 18 B. Please watch the video shared by Christie's.

 'Courbé' is the central tape, accompanied by a musical rhythm.
 Its flexibility expresses with a new optimism the vagaries of fate.
 This figure is flanked by a bulge and extended at its right end by the horns of a bovine.
 Its interpretation as the theme of the rape of Europa is plausible and seductive.
 At the same time Picasso identifies himself with the Minotaur.